Skip to main content

 Hardware

-In this project, the core piece is a Raspberry Pi Pico 2W that gets its digital audio play-back from an SD card inserted in a module, interfaced via SPI protocol, and outputs it through a speaker, powered by a PAM8403D amplifier.
+In this project, the core piece is a Raspberry Pi Pico 2W that gets its digital audio play-back from an SD card inserted in a module, interfaced via SPI connection, and outputs it through a speaker, powered by a PAM8403D amplifier.
+The amplifier functions with analog signal, which is why a MCP4821-E/P DAC (Digital-Analog converter) is used, that gets its power from a 5V power supply with a 9V alkaline battery.
 A 1602 LCD displays via I2C protocol the currently playing song's title.
-The emmitted sound's volume is controlled by a manually adjustable variable resistor (potentiometer).
+The emitted sound's volume is controlled by a manually adjustable variable resistor (potentiometer).
 There are also three buttons connected to the microcontroller's GPIO pins meant to play, pause and navigate through the songs.

 Schematics